 In the period 2015 - 2022, SPIA developed and refined a set of common research activities that form SPIA's country study approach, and that together result in comprehensive evidence of the reach of CGIAR innovations at the country level.
 This set of research activities is outlined in Table 1 below.
-For Ethiopia, Uganda, Vietnam and Bangladesh, the first step is to update a "stocktake" of innovations that SPIA has already developed.
-SPIA collected secondary data about CGIAR research activities at national level, looking back over the previous two decades, and prioritized innovations in terms of the indicative evidence that they have been adopted at large scale.
-This will need to be updated to reflect new evidence that may have been made available in the past several years, and/or add new innovations that were released in the period and has the advantage of getting the research teams up to speed and familiar with the scope of CGIAR activities in the country.
+For Colombia, Nigeria, Egypt and India, the first step is to develop a "stocktake" of innovations.
+The methodology for doing this is described in guidelines here.
+The process involves collecting secondary data about CGIAR research activities at a national level, looking back over the previous two decades, then prioritizing specific innovations in terms of the indicative evidence that they have been adopted at large scale.
+Once populated, the stocktake provides the basis for transparent decision-making about data collection priorities for the country.

 Our first such study was for Ethiopia (Kosmowski et al, 2020) and provides a model for other reports over the coming years.
 Such a report is a core deliverable at the end of each three-year contract cycle.
-However, if invited to prepare a full proposal, research teams will be asked to articulate their priority country-specific research questions and show how they will build on the foundation SPIA has built in trying to answer them.
+However, if invited to prepare a full proposal, research teams will be asked to articulate their priority country-specific research questions and show how these are complementary to the objective of documenting the reach of CGIAR research in the country.
 Thus, there is considerable flexibility to deliver additional evidence outside the confines of the core country study report.

 Country X: Main tasks Year O Year 1 Year 2 Year 3 Year 4 Year 5 Year 6

 2024 2025 2026 2027 2028 2029 2030

 Contract period 1 Contract period 2

-Principle investigator(s) identification / contracting / hiring
+Sub-contractor identification / contracting / hiring

-Updating stocktake
+Stocktaking

 Policy consultation events (to prioritize research questions / get feedback)

 Measurement pilots

 Survey integration

 Analysis

 Reporting

 Table 1.
-Tasks and timeline for Phase 1 SPIA country studies
+Tasks and timeline for Phase 2 SPIA country studies

-"Stocktaking" is a systematic inquiry into the scope of CGIAR research activity over the preceding 20+ years, with the goal of finding a longlist of CGIAR-related innovations that have been disseminated in the country and claims that the CG system has influenced policy in the country.
-There is a particular focus on identifying those innovations that are expected to have reached a sufficiently large scale of beneficiaries to be worthy of further investigation through field data collection.
+"Stocktaking" is a systematic inquiry into the scope of CGIAR research activity over the preceding 20+ years, with the goal of finding a longlist of CGIAR-related innovations that have been disseminated in the country and claims that the CGIAR system has influenced policy in the country.
+There is a particular focus on identifying those innovations that are expected to have reached a sufficiently large scale of potential beneficiaries to be worthy of further investigation through field data collection.
 Such an approach requires in-person engagement in-country and can be carried out largely by early-career researchers with the appropriate support and guidance of senior, experienced researchers for advice on methodology, but also for the convening power and connections to open doors at a high level (in government, within the community of research funders, CGIAR leadership, etc).
-For Ethiopia, Uganda, Vietnam and Bangladesh much of this work will already have been done - however the research teams will need to update it to reflect recent developments.

-"Survey integration" refers to the incorporation of a range of data collection protocols into national -representative longitudinal surveys with the objective of rigorously measuring adoption of CGIAR-related innovations1.
+"Survey integration" refers to the incorporation of a range of data collection protocols into national -representative longitudinal surveys with the objective of rigorously measuring adoption of CGIAR -related innovations1.
 A variety of measurement approaches have been used.
 Sampling plant material allows for DNA fingerprinting of the varieties of the main crops of interest and is central to this effort, as are the incorporation of appropriate measurement tools for livestock-related innovations, natural resource management and policy/institutional innovations.
-By incorporating all major CGIAR-related innovations into a nationally representative survey - either an existing suitable survey (first best) or, if not feasible, an independent survey - we can obtain a unique system-level picture of the reach of CGIAR.
+By incorporating all major CGIAR -related innovations into a nationally representative survey - either an existing suitable survey (first best) or, if not feasible, an independent survey - we can obtain a unique system-level picture of the reach of CGIAR.